-What sure sweet honor does your beauty dress,
+What noble honor does your beauty dress,

 That loveliness which dazzles all men’s eyes?